ruby-processing/JRubyArt/_posts/2015-11-21-windows_started.md

 :!k9 -r % # from vim runs the sketch
 {% endhighlight %}

-As a windows user you may find [jEdit][jedit] to be a more suitable editor.
+As a windows user you may find [jEdit][jedit] or atom to be a more suitable editor.

 {% highlight ruby %}
 def setup